-The blend of these factors positions fitness trackers as an ideal technology for use not only in healthcare, entertainment, and fitness [sinha2019taxonomy] but also in education as they offer added benefits for formal and informal learning environments for both students and teachers [@de2017towards].
+The blend of these factors makes fitness trackers an ideal technology for use not only in healthcare, entertainment, and fitness [sinha2019taxonomy] but also in education as they offer added benefits for formal and informal learning environments for both students and teachers [@de2017towards].
 However, in most studies, the focus is on students, especially to detect students’ skills and enhance their performance [@koutromanos2020use].
-Despite the enormous potential of wearables, there is a desideratum of studies that deal with important recorded parameters and in particular their significance for teachers.
+Despite the enormous potential of wearables, few studies investigate recorded parameters and in particular their significance for teachers.